Chenchu Lakshmi (1943 film)

 Chenchu Lakshmi is a 1943 Indian Telugu-language mythological film produced and directed by S. Saundara Rajan.
 The film was written by Samudrala Sr. and starred Kamala Kotnis, C. H. Narayana Rao, and Nagayya.
 Kamala Kotnis' beauty, dance and acting are the main attractions of this film.

 Plot

 The Sikhanayaka of the Ahobila tribe prayed to Vishnu to give him his daughter.
 Vishnu, who had given her so, said that he would marry her himself.
 Thus the child born to the hill tribe leader was "Chenchu Lakshmi".
 Growing up as an adventurer.
 Vishnu murti came to earth in the form of Narahari and fell in love with that Lakshmi.
-The leader, who did not know Narahari's true form, put him to many tests and then married his daughter Narahari.
+The leader, who did not know Narahari's true form, put him to many tests and then married his daughter to Narahari.